Grimmig18/alexa-api-management/README.md

 # alexa-api-management
-Soem samples and documents for using alexa and SAP API Management
+Some samples and documents for using alexa and SAP API Management.

+Each sample contains an alexa folder with the respective alexa code and a docs folder containing a markdown with additional information.